 The right credit card for your next cruise depends on the type of spender you are, your credit score and what you hope to accomplish.
 These tips can help you pick the best cruise credit card for your goals:

 - Decide if you want 0 percent APR.
-Some rewards credit cards offer 0 percent APR on purchases for a limited time, which can help you make payments on your cruise without any interest.
-These offers should be used sparingly and only if you have a plan, but they can still be a good deal.
+Some of the best rewards credit cards offer 0 percent APR on purchases for a limited time, which can help you make payments on your cruise without any interest.
+These offers should be used sparingly and only if you have a plan for repayment, but they can still be a good deal.

 - Compare bonus offers.
-If you’re able to spend a few thousand dollars within a few months of signing up for your new card, you could earn a welcome bonus worth $500 or more toward your next cruise,
+If you’re able to meet the spending and timeframe requirements to earn the welcome bonus for your new card, you could earn a welcome bonus worth hundreds of dollars or more toward your next cruise.

 - Check for earning rates that make sense with your spending.
-Make sure any credit card you pick offers rewards that align with your spending habits.
+Be sure any credit card you pick offers rewards that align with your spending habits.

 - Consider annual fees.
-There’s nothing wrong with paying an annual fee for a credit card, but you should make sure any perks or benefits you receive are worth it.
+There’s nothing wrong with paying an annual fee for a credit card, but you should be sure any perks or benefits you receive are worth it.

 - Look for no foreign transaction fees.
-If you plan to visit cruise ports outside the U.S., you’ll want to make sure your cruise credit card doesn’t charge foreign transaction fees.
+If you plan to visit cruise ports outside of the U.S., you’ll want to be sure your cruise credit card doesn’t charge foreign transaction fees.

 - Understand which travel benefits you want the most.
-Finally, note that many premium travel credit cards have benefits like airport lounge access and annual travel credits.
+Finally, note that many of the best travel credit cards have benefits like airport lounge access and annual travel credits.
 You’ll pay more for a card with a broader selection of perks, but the investment can be worth it if you travel often.